egruber/rpg-npc-creator/README.md

 Stat Dexterity = new Stat(18);
 var GreenArrow = new Npc(Dexterity);
 ```
-Finally, you can define both the stat you would like as well as the name of the Npc
+You can define both the stat you would like as well as the name of the Npc
 ``` csharp
 Stat Dexterity = new Stat(18);
 Name RealName = new Name("Oliver Queen");